 The William and Nancy Budd Scholarship Fund provides scholarships for secondary school and university students in Kenya.
-It finances full tuition for Forms 2, 3 and 4 (grades 10-12) and a significant portion of university-level tuition.
+It finances about 80% of tuition fees for Forms 2, 3, and 4 (equivalent to grades 10-12 in the US) and a significant portion of university-level tuition fees.

 Budd Scholars must meet three criteria: